CCrocilla/sweet_and_sour/README.md

 ### **Test Cases**

-List of Test Cases Perfomed

-Example:
+List of Test Cases perfomed.
+All the Tests have also been performed in all the Devices and the tests includes also Layout testing.

 | Page | Feature | Expected Result | Status |
 | --- | --- | --- | --- |
 | Home | Header | Make sure that the Logo and the Nav Bare are displayed on top of the Home Page. | Pass |